 How to avoid “Empty Calories”

 Try whole grains instead of refined grains.
 Whole grains are packed with beneficial fiber and antioxidants.
-Try a slice of whole-wheat bread instead of of white bread.
-Have a bowl of steel cut or unsweetened oatmeal instead of croissants, pastries, cornflakes, and sweetened cereals.
+Try a slice of whole-wheat bread instead of white bread.
+Have a bowl of steel cut or unsweetened oatmeal instead of croissants, pastries, cornflakes, and sugary cereals.

-Snack on fruits!
-Instead of grabbing a box of crackers in the mid-afternoon, snack on fresh fruit.
-Try dipping them in low-fat cottage cheese and yogurt to get additional calcium and protein.
+Snack on fruits and veggies!
+Instead of grabbing a sleeve of cookies or bag of chips in the mid-afternoon, snack on fresh fruit or veggies.
+Try dipping berries in low-fat cottage cheese or yogurt to get additional calcium and protein.
 Apple or pear slices with almond butter or raw veggies with hummus will give you energy and keep your hunger under control so you are not ravenous at dinner time.